vitaliiivanovspryker/neuron-ai/README.md

     public function instructions()
     {
+        return new SystemPrompt(
-        return "Act as an expert of SEO (Search Engine Optimization). ".
+            background: ["Act as an expert of SEO (Search Engine Optimization)."],
-            "Your role is to analyze a text of an article and provide suggestions ".
+            steps: ["Analyze a text of an article and provide suggestions ".
-            "on how the content can be improved to get a better rank on Google search.";
+                "on how the content can be improved to get a better rank on Google search."]
+        );
     }
 }
 ```

+The `SystemPrompt` class is designed to take your base instructions and build a consistent prompt for the underlying model
+reducing the effort for prompt engineering.

 ## Talk to the Agent